The rule engine enables automation of repetitive tasks based on real-time statistical analysis of incoming data.

 Overrides table, its severity supersedes the default severity.

 In rules operating on

-To trigger a notification by an SQL query:
+To trigger an email notification from an SQL query, use

-- Develop a query such that it returns an empty result if the situation is normal.
+HAVING filters to develop a query that returns no rows if the situation is normal.

 SELECT entity, tags, percentile(90, value) FROM page_views WHERE datetime >= current_day GROUP BY entity, tags, period(1 DAY) HAVING percentile(90, value) > 1000 -- HAVING condition acts as a rule filter